-With the passage of the Clean Water Act in 1972 and the implementation of secondary treatment, the quality of the Region's waters has improved dramatically.
+Since the passage of the Clean Water Act and the implementation of secondary treatment, the quality of the Region's waters has improved dramatically.
 However, waterbodies are still negatively impacted by urban and suburban stormwater runoff.
-Combined sewer overflows (CSOs) and municipal separate storm sewer systems (MS4s) are major sources of pollution that are allowed to discharge only during wet weather.
+Combined sewer overflows (CSOs) and municipal separate storm sewer systems (MS4s) are major sources of pollution that are permitted to discharge during wet weather only.

-The Commission's continuing activities with combined sewer overflows include in-house programs, as well as IEC's participation in the National Estuary Programs in the Region.
+The Commission's continuing activities with combined sewer overflows include in-house programs and participation in the aforementioned National Estuary Programs.
 The Commission has maintained an active dialogue with its member states, US EPA and POTW owners/operators to keep abreast of the status of CSO abatement activities in the District.

-During the past five years, interest in the operation and control of municipal separate storm sewer systems has intensified.
+During the past six years, interest in the operation and control of municipal separate storm sewer systems has intensified.
 Phase I of the US EPA's stormwater program (1990), administered as NPDES permit requirements, addresses medium and large municipal separate storm sewer systems, construction activities, and industrial activities.
 Phase II is an effort to preserve, protect, and improve the nation's water resources by implementing programs and practices to control polluted stormwater runoff in small communities.

-Long Island communities were informed of the requirements of the new Phase II Stormwater Program announced by NYS DEC in September 2002.
-Among the documents released by NYS DEC were two draft Phase II general SPDES permits - one for Small Municipal Separate Storm Sewer Systems and one for construction activities.
+Long Island communities were informed of the requirements of the new Phase II Stormwater Program announced by NYS DEC on September 18, 2002.
+Among the documents released by NYS DEC were two draft Phase II general SPDES permits - one for Small Municipal Separate Storm Sewer Systems (MS4s) and one for construction activities.
 According to the draft permits, all New York regulated entities (communities with stormwater discharges from MS4s and construction activities) were required to apply for coverage by SPDES permits by March 10, 2003.
 Communities with MS4s were then required to proceed with preventing pollution using appropriate technologies and management practices outlined in the permit.
-The permittees are expected to report annual progress to the NYS DEC and fully implement the proposed program by March 2008.
+The permittees were expected to report annual progress to the NYS DEC and fully implement the proposed program by March 2008.